Reselling Information: Examples

-We first consider the history after only one of the buyers is informed, and then consider the original game in which no buyer is informed.

 \emph{Only one buyer is informed}: Suppose that buyer $B_1$ is informed but buyer $B_2$ is not; the latter can then purchase information from one of two parties.
-Denote the equilibrium price in this history by $p(2)$ (because there are two players who can sell information).
-Splitting the gain in surplus from trade between the buyer and seller, $p(2)$ solves
+Denote the equilibrium price in this history by $p(2)$ (because there are two agents who can sell information).
+Symmetric Nash Bargaining implies that $p(2)$ solves

 The current seller's gain from trading today is that she secures the sale; by contrast, if she waits, she can only sell to the uninformed buyer if that buyer does not meet the other seller.
 Therefore, for any strictly positive price $p$, the LHS is at least $p/2$.
-By contrast, the buyer's only gain from waiting is avoiding delay, which vanishes to $0$ as we approach the frictionless limit.
+By contrast, the buyer's only gain from waiting is avoiding delay, which vanishes at the frictionless limit.
 For \cref{Equation-OneBuyerInformed} to hold as $\frac{\lambda}{r}\rightarrow\infty$, the price $p(2)$ converges to $0$.\footnote{The equilibrium price, $p(2)$, equals $p(2)=\frac{1-2\gamma}{2-3\gamma}$, which converges to $0$ as $\frac{\lambda}{r}\rightarrow\infty$.
-We note that this outcome replicates Bertrand competition even though the buyer never meets both sellers simultaneously.}
+This outcome replicates Bertrand competition even though the buyer never meets both sellers simultaneously.}

-\emph{No buyer is informed}: That $p(2)$ is low influences negotiations at the earlier stage before any buyer has purchased information.
+\emph{No buyer is informed}: Low second stage prices influence negotiations at the earlier stage before any buyer has purchased information.
 The payoff of buying information at price $p$ for the first buyer then is an immediate benefit of $(1-p)$, and the potential for reselling that information if he meets the other buyer first, which has a discounted value of $\gamma p(2)$.
-His ``outside option'' is his payoff from waiting and not trading today: in the future, either the seller meets him first in which case he is in the same position as today, or the seller meets the other buyer first, in which case he can buy information at a price of $p(2)$ from either of the other two players.
+His ``outside option'' is his payoff from waiting and not trading today: in the future, either the seller meets him first in which case he is in the same position as today, or the seller meets the other buyer first, in which case he can buy information at a price of $p(2)$ from either of the other two agents.
 The first contingency obtains a stochastic discount of $\gamma$ (reflecting that the seller does not meet the other buyer first), and the second contingency obtains a stochastic discount of $2\gamma^2$ (reflecting that the other buyer buys information first, after which there are twice as many opportunities to buy information).
-Thus, his gain from buying information is
+Thus, his gain from buying information at any fixed price $p$ is